joeitu/thesis_report/src/FINAL.md

 ## Solid: Tim Berners-Lee proposal to Re-Decentralise the web

-To tackle those problems, Tim Berners-Lee has started the Solid project in 2016 as a mean to re-decentralize the web[@solid-wikip].
+To tackle those problems, Tim Berners-Lee has started the Solid project in 2016 as a mean to re-decentralize the web[@solidAbout].
 Solid take advantage of the Semantic Web (also known as Web 3.0 but not to be confused with web3), a new set of standards extending the current World Wide Web to make the internet's data machine-readable.
 It is made machine-readable through Linked Data, a new way of formatting structured data to ensure its integration, interpolation,  and interpretation by machines in the Semantic Web.
 Solid - sometimes stylized SoLiD - stands for **So**cial **Li**nked **D**ata.
 It aims to give back data control to internet users and improve their privacy online.
 Solid is not a technology in itself, but rather a set of specifications that allows decoupling of web applications' authentification, data, and app logic[@solid-spec-protocol] .
-The end goal is to give internet users complete control over their data[@solid-wikip] .
+The end goal is to give internet users complete control over their data[@solidAbout] .
 However, the web needs a couple of new artifacts and vocabulary to allow this decoupling; the two most important are the Pod (decoupling data storage) and the Identity Provider (decoupling authentification).

 <!-- TODO add zero data illu -->

 A Pod (Personal Online Datastore) is where Solid users store their data online.
 Like a Unix filesystem, the WAC (Web Access Control) controls who can read, write or delete files stored in a Pod.
-Each of these permissions is defined in `.acl` "Access Control List" files, hosted on the Pod itself[@solid-wikip].
+Each of these permissions is defined in `.acl` "Access Control List" files, hosted on the Pod itself[@solidSpec].

 WebIDs are the standardization of a universal identifier used for authentification.
 More than replacing the traditional username, it is a fullUniform Resource Identifier ( URI ) that, once dereferenced, can give more information on the end-user.
 It usually has the form of: